JNRowe/jnrowe.github.io/articles/advent_of_code_2019.rst

 ===================

 With a touch of sadness, I’ve given up on |AoC| for this year.
-I’m writing this is a journal entry, more for myself than others.
+I’m writing this as a journal entry, more for myself than others.
 You’ve been warned!

 .. note::